kootenpv/yagmail/README.md

 yag.send([to, to2, to3], subject, body)
 ```

+Actually, all arguments can be missing or lists.
 Pretty much the table summarizes:

 Type/Amount   |None|String|Flat iterable (set/list/etc)
 ---|---|---|---